What's really stressing you out as you lead?

 Try to approach your stress with curiosity: what triggers it and what makes you feel better?
 If trying out different ways of dealing with stress feels overwhelming, take one small step at a time.
 Pick one or two things that feel achievable at first, before moving on to try other ideas.

-Ivy emphasized the importance of building a support system in the same way that nature — whether it be trees, bees or fungi — works interdependently.
+Ivy emphasized the importance of building a support system in the same way that nature — whether it be trees, bees, or fungi — works interdependently.
 What are the things you need support with and how might your networks support you?
-When you reach out to others under stress, to seek support or to help someone else, you release more of the stress hormone Oxytocin.
+When you reach out to others under stress, to seek support, or to help someone else, you release more of the stress hormone Oxytocin.
 You can access a sense of “social safety,” leading to a healthier stress response and a faster recovery from stress.

-Ivy also spoke about how understanding our personality type and how it affects the way we respond to stress can help us to approach it more intentionally.
+Ivy also spoke about how understanding our personality type and how it affects the way we respond to stress can help us approach it more intentionally.
 Once we identify our habitual responses to stress, we can explore what coping mechanisms might be better suited to us.

 Check out these resources for more on how to approach stress:

 Leap of Leadership is Spring’s monthly online meetup for social justice changemakers around the world.
-Each month, we tackle cutting-edge topics through new tools, concrete practices and exchanges with peers.
+Each month, we tackle cutting-edge topics through new tools, concrete practices, and exchanges with peers.
 Learn more or sign up to join our monthly drop-in sessions and receive our monthly emails.

 Post by Spring